ONElua/AutoPlugin2/README.md

 This fixes missing non-standard characters, not found at english charset.
 Those will show as "_" instead of the unusual letter.

 ### Changelog 2.09 ###
-++ Fix Vitacheat plugins for 3.65/3.60
+++ Fix Vitacheat plugins for 3.65/3.60<br>
-++ Added Iostaging, vitapad and alienhook plugins
+++ Added Iostaging, vitapad and alienhook plugins<br>
 ++ Section HD patches and DLC Unlocker: Here you will find the HD plugins for persona 4 golden and catherine.
-Also the Alien Shooter DLC Unlocker plugin.
+Also the Alien Shooter DLC Unlocker plugin.<br>
-++ Section Customize plugins: Here you can customize some plugins that you have installed: Autoboot, Custom Warning, Custom Boot Splash, Quickmenu Plus, Trimpose
+++ Section Customize plugins: Here you can customize some plugins that you have installed: Autoboot, Custom Warning, Custom Boot Splash, Quickmenu Plus, Trimpose<br>

 ### Changelog 2.08 ###
 - Re-Added plugins updates for autoplugin II v2.00+